efwoods/Machine-Generated-Memes/README.md

-# FastAPI4ML
+# Machine-Generated-Memes

-FastAPI for Machine Learning: Live coding an ML web application.
+FastAPI for Machine Learning: Based off a live coding of an ML web application.